Trudeau says time for blockades to end, Indigenous leaders to work with government

-OTTAWA – Prime Minister Justin Trudeau says after two weeks, barricades on rail lines and other major transportation routes have to come down.
+OTTAWA — After two weeks of calls for patience and stalled attempts at negotiation, a stern-faced Prime Minister Justin Trudeau emerged from high-level meetings Friday saying barricades on rail lines and other major transportation routes must come down.

-He said injunctions to clear tracks must be obeyed and the law must be upheld, and there’s no point making the same overtures to Indigenous leaders if they aren’t accepted.

-“We are waiting for Indigenous leadership to show that it understands,” he said in an Ottawa news conference.
+“We are waiting for Indigenous leadership to show that it understands,” he said in an Ottawa news conference Friday.
 “The onus is on them.”

+Injunctions to clear tracks must be obeyed and the law must be upheld, he said, adding that it is pointless to continue making overtures to Indigenous leaders if they aren’t accepted.

+“Let us be clear: all Canadians are paying the price.
+Some people can’t get to work, others have lost their jobs,” Trudeau said.
+“Essential goods … cannot get where they need to go.”

 The blockades, particularly one on a critical east-west rail line in Ontario, are responses by Indigenous people and supporters to a move by the RCMP to clear protesters who had been blocking access to a worksite for a major natural-gas pipeline project in British Columbia.
 Hereditary chiefs of the Wet’suwet’en Nation oppose the work on their traditional territory, despite support from elected band councils along the pipeline route.